 Oriented toward fans with an intermediate knowledge of the game, these books include some chalkboard talk but also discuss physical skills and strategy.
 They analyze the individual player positions in more detail and describe each position's individual responsibility.
-Unfortunately, there is no glossary.
+Unfortunately, there are no glossaries.